github/developer.github.com/content/changes/2014-06-19-the-github-enterprise-api-documentation-has-a-new-home.md

 The GitHub Enterprise API has been documented on [the Enterprise Help site](https://enterprise.github.com/help) for some time.
 We've now [moved the resources to this site](https://developer.github.com/v3/enterprise/) to be hosted alongside the rest of the GitHub API documentation.

-In the coming weeks, we'll also be [providing more guides](https://developer.github.com/guides/) on how you can effectively use this API in your company.
-Is there a workflow you're particularly interested in?
-[Let us know](https://github.com/contact?form%5Bsubject%5D=Suggestion+for+an+Enterprise+Guide)!
+Are there any API workflow syou're particularly interested in?
+[Let us know](https://github.com/contact?form%5Bsubject%5D=Suggestion+for+an+Enterprise+Guide), and we'll be sure to [write a guide](https://developer.github.com/guides/) for it!